VRUX-CO/VRDesignLab/Readme.md

 1. Make a new scene
 2. Drag in the "App Boot Strap" prefab (Assets/Application/App Boot Strap)
 3. Add a menu entry in the AllMenuItems() function inside LevelManager.cs for the new scene.
 (Assets/Application/Level Manager)
+4. Add scene to build settings so it gets included in the build
-4. Start inside the VRDL_Start scene to run app.
+5. Start inside the VRDL_Start scene to run app.

 #### Compiling for Platforms
 Windows/Mac/Linux/DK2:

 1. Open the build settings, Click PC/Mac/Linux and click the appropriate OS type to the right.
 2. Build

 Cardboard:

 1. Open the VRDL_Start scene and select the App Boot Strap object in teh heirarchy.
 Check the checkbox named "Build for Cardboard".
 2. Open the build settings, click Android, click Player Settings and uncheck "Virtual Reality Supported" checkbox.
 3. Build

 GearVR:

 1. Open the build settings, click Android, click Player Settings and make sure "Virtual Reality Supported" is checked.
 2. Build